Republicans slam Trump -- but slow to pull endorsements

 That could change in the coming days as Democrats and Hillary Clinton are sure to increase the pressure on the GOP to cut ties with their nominee.

 Trump has survived so many shocking moments this year that most pundits have stopped predicting his downfall.
 But many Republican strategists said Friday evening that the tape -- with Trump's casual suggestion that he could get away with sexual assault -- could be a death blow to his campaign.
+Trump made the first step toward recovery early Saturday by issuing a defiant apology.

+"I said it, I was wrong and I apologize," Trump said in a video in which he also doubled down on his criticism of Bill and Hillary Clinton.

 It was in many ways the final chapter of the uncomfortable waltz that Republicans have carried on all year with Trump.
 In key battleground states, candidates and their advisers have agonized over how to deal with Trump, straining to find language that shows they respect the will of the Republican voters, while trying to shield themselves from the stain of his more controversial comments.